krisanalfa/bono-blade/README.md

 </html>
 ```

-## Renderring a page without layout
+## Rendering a page without layout

 ```php
 use Bono\App;